- As low as $1,080/Night

 The well-appointed kitchen beckons culinary adventures, while the adjacent dining area sets the stage for intimate gatherings and lively conversations.
 After dinner, retire to the comfortable living room, where you can curl up with a good book or simply bask in the serenity of your surroundings.

-With two extravagant bedrooms boasting king beds adorned with sumptuous linens, rest and relaxation are practically guaranteed.
+With two opulent bedrooms boasting king beds adorned with sumptuous linens, rest and relaxation are practically guaranteed.
 And with sleek 1.5 bathrooms offering a sanctuary for personal rejuvenation, you'll emerge feeling refreshed and ready to take on whatever the day may bring.

 Convenience meets luxury with off-street parking adjacent to the carriage home, ensuring seamless arrivals and departures.
 Whether you're here to discover Charleston's rich history, indulge in its culinary delights, or simply relax in style, Gibbon House at Casa Zoë promises an memorable experience – where every detail is crafted to elevate your stay to new heights of refinement and elegance.
 Welcome!